Rugal/rugal.github.com/_posts/2016/2016-04-15-postgresql-continuous-archive.md

 	> ls $ARCHIVE_PATH
 	00000001000000000000004A

+## Notice
+Because WAL is significantly useful for recovery, it is better to back them up by archive.
+But sometimes it is still not enough, we could use `rsync` to send those WAL to some other place so that they will be preserved for longer term.

 ## Conclusion

 This tutorial is to tell you how to setup archive functionality for PostgreSQL with minimum configuration.